 Capital ratios are directly impacted by changes in capital, assets, and off-balance sheet commitments.
 Refer to the Loan Portfolio section for further discussion of the changes in assets.
-Additional information on regulatory ratios and members' equity information is included in Note 6 to the accompanying Consolidated Financial Statements and off-balance sheet commitments are discussed in Note 10 to the accompanying Consolidated Financial Statements, we establish an optimum CET1 target range.
+Additional information on regulatory ratios and members' equity information is included in Note 6 to the accompanying Consolidated Financial Statements and information on off-balance sheet commitments is included in Note 10 to the accompanying Consolidated Financial Statements.

+In addition to these regulatory requirements, we establish an optimum CET1 target range.
 This target allows us to maintain a capital base adequate for future growth and investment in new products and services.
 The target range is subject to revision as circumstances change.
-Our optimum CET1 target range was 14% to 16%, as defined in our 2022 capital plan.
+Our optimum CET1 target range is 14% to 16%, as defined in our 2023 capital plan.

 If the capital ratios fall below the total requirements, including the buffer amounts, capital distributions (equity redemptions, dividends, and patronage) and discretionary senior executive bonuses are restricted or prohibited without prior FCA approval.
-We do not foresee any events that would result in this prohibition in 2022.
+We do not foresee any events that would result in this prohibition in 2023.